bookofproofs/bookofproofs.github.io/_sources/history/20th-century/chuaqui.md

 ### Mathematical Profile (Excerpt):
 * Basim Chuaqui was born in Homs, Syria but emigrated to Chile where he met Chilean born Georgina Kettlun.
-* Rolando, the subject of this biography, was the second of his parents' six children, the first child, Wilberto, died at the age of eleven.
 * Chuaqui studied at the National Institute school in Santiago de Chile.
 * This school, officially known as Liceo Ex A-0 - Instituto Nacional General José Miguel Carrera, had been founded in 1813 and was, at the time Rolando studied there, probably the leading high school in Chile.
 * Grandjot began the course which Chuaqui attended with logic and recommended Alfred Tarski's book Introduction to Logic and to the Methodology of Deductive Sciences (1936) and Willard Van Orman Quine's book Methods of Logic (1950).